 While giving your time away to others and expecting nothing in return is fantastic, the people you help often feel the desire to return the favor.
 Just as you feel good about helping those in need, accepting help from others provides them with a sense of dignity and community belonging.
 Time banking broadens the scope of possibilities for people to engage with and assist each other by creating a community pool of time and a variety of skills.
-Through time banking, any person can help another member according to their needs, and, although the skills of a person you help may match your needs, time banking allows them to reciprocate anyway.
+Through time banking, any person can help another member according to their needs, and, although the skills of a person you help may not match your needs, time banking allows them to reciprocate anyway.

 How does Eastbay Area Reciprocity Network (EARN) work?

 Every hour that you spend helping someone is deposited in your time bank account.
 When someone helps you, you withdraw time from your account and credit their account with the hours they spent doing something for you.
 There is no interest, minimum balance, or monthly fees.
 If your account balance drops below zero, that is perfectly fine.
 Just don’t let it get too low and find a way to help someone else for a while.
 You also do not want to let your balance get too high.
 The idea is to help people and be helped, so your average account balance will ideally switch back and forth often between numbers above zero and numbers below zero.

 Does it cost anything to be a member of Eastbay Area Reciprocity Network?